 Determine net profits from unincorporated business in accordance with the accounting method used for Federal income tax purposes.
 Any expenses claimed must be ordinary and necessary.
 Passive activity losses are deducted the year incurred: PAL carry forwards are not allowed for city tax purposes.
-In addition, net operating loss carry forwards and carry backs are not permitted for city tax purposes.
+In addition, net operating loss carry forwards and carry backs are not permitted for city tax purposes for tax year 2016.

 If you are engaged in two or more unincorporated businesses in the same city, the net loss of one unincorporated business may be used to offset the profits of another for purposes of arriving at overall net profits from unincorporated businesses for that city.
-Only residents of the municipalities administered by Columbus may offset unincorporated business profits not reportable to any municipality but their city of residence with unincorporated business losses not reportable to any municipality (if the loss is reportable to a city with a lesser tax rate, a partial offset is allowed).
+Income from pass-through entities shall not be reflected on your individual non-resident return for Tax Year 2016 per Ohio Revised Code Section 718.01(B)(1)(d).